Skip to contents

 weight.paras

-A list (default = list(c(shape = 1e4, rate = 1e2), c(min = 0, max = 5))) specifying the parameters associated with weight.dists.
+A list (default = list(c(shape = 100, rate = 10), c(min = 0, max = 5))) specifying the parameters associated with weight.dists.
 It must follow the same length rules as weight.dists.
 Each element should be a named vector or list suitable for the corresponding sampler.

-A scalar (default = 0.1) specifying the minimum eigenvalue target for the precision matrix.
-A diagonal shift ensures positive definiteness.
+A numeric value > 1 (default = 100) specifying the target condition number for the precision matrix.
+When necessary, a diagonal shift is applied to ensure positive definiteness and numerical stability.

 Value